 Right on the home page of the Wyoming Judicial Branch website, is a link to all the forms necessary to file a case in the state.
 They provide forms for cases where patrons will be self-represented and not using an attorney.
 Additionally, they have links to help people find a lawyer and pay tickets online.
-Wyoming uses a third-party vendor for paying tickets and court fees online.
-At this time, Wyoming does not have an option for e-filing any paperwork in the trial courts.
+WY uses a third-party vendor for paying tickets and court fees online.
+At this time, this state does not have an option for e-filing any paperwork in the trial courts.
 Therefore, patrons of the court system much download their forms and file them in person at the courthouse with the Court Clerk.

-Try Infotracer to search for Wyoming court records today!
+Try Infotracer to search for WY court records today!
 Infotracer has a massive database with thousands of public records and court cases in Wyoming, including Laramie County, Natrona County, Campbell County, and Sweetwater County.
 According to Wyoming’s Sunshine Law Wyo.
 Stat. § 16-4-201 et seq., the public is allowed unlimited access to criminal court records, civil cases, child support records, jury trials, personal property records, someone's permanent record, some vital records, court orders, case numbers, voter registration designations, family court issues such as divorce and bankruptcies along with other court records.

 Someone can search for court records in Wyoming in the privacy of their own home without requesting permission or providing a legal reason.
 Most court records will be online with the exception of those records that have been sealed by the court.
 An example would be juvenile court records.

 Enjoy free instant access to Wyoming court records from just about all the courts in the state.
-Performing a Wyoming state court records search by name is the best way to look up cases online from Wyoming district courts, circuit courts, and municipal courts.
+Performing a WY state court records search by name is the best way to look up cases online from WY district courts, circuit courts, and municipal courts.